Skip to main content

 Medicare, COBRA and commercial plans

 You don’t have to retire to claim your Medicare benefits.
-Here’s why you might want to enroll even if you’re still working past 65.
+Here’s why you might want to enroll in Medicare even if you’re still working past 65.

 Avoid gaps in coverage

 Working past 65?
-Here’s how to transition from your employer-sponsored insurance to Medicare.
+Here’s how to transition from your employer-sponsored insurance coverage to Medicare.

 My job has always been an important part of my life.
 And I've always taken pride in my career.
 But as I approached the age of 65, I was nervous.
 I wasn't sure when I would be able to retire, and I didn't know my options for Medicare.
 I had questions.
 What if I don't know exactly when I'm going to retire?
 What do I need to know about the financial impacts if I enroll in Medicare after 65?